SirHumza/orbisRPC/README.md

 After a reboot: re-jailbreak, then enable AutoRun for `orbisrpc` in Payload Guest once — it starts itself on every jailbreak after that.
+⚠️Firmware note: Currently tested only on PS4 firmware 9.00.
+Other firmware versions are not yet confirmed.
 ## What you get

 | | |